cea-hpc/clustershell/README.md

 ClusterShell's primary goal is to improve the administration of high- performance clusters by providing a lightweight but scalable Python API for developers.
-It also provides clush, clubak and nodeset, three convenient command-line tools that allow traditional shell scripts to benefit from some of the library features.
+It also provides clush, clubak and cluset/nodeset, convenient command-line tools that allow traditional shell scripts to benefit from some of the library features.